tbrixen/tbrixen.github.io/content/post/htb-poison/index.md

 ![Getting root flag](vnc_root.png)

-I couldn't figure out how to copy fro the session, and I had to manually copy it.
+I couldn't figure out how to copy from the session, and I had to manually copy it.